BUDGET TRAVEL TIPS

 Why Go: The holy Muslim cities of Mecca, to which all able Muslims must undertake a pilgrimage, and Medina are the country's big tourist calling cards.
 There are other sights of interest, too, including the ancient elaborately carved tombs of Madain Saleh, Saudi Arabia's version of Petra (as in Jordan, the temples at Madain Saleh were carved by the Nabataeans).

-What to Do: The embassy will occasionally make an exception for religious tourism, but you must apply through a licensed U.S. travel agency representing the consulate, and the prices are high ($500 to $600 per visa if you're approved).
+What to Do: The embassy will occasionally make an exception for religious tourism, but you must apply through a licensed U.S. travel agency representing the consulate, and the prices are high (from $500 to $600 per visa if you're approved).
 If you are visiting as a business traveler, you need to have an invitation from a local company you are doing business with and visas can take months to process.
 Women visitors traveling alone need to be met by sponsors at the airport or may face delays in entering the country, according to the U.S. State Department.
-And overstaying your welcome is also not looked upon kindly—go beyond the dates on your visa, and you may face a $2,667 fine and incarceration.
+And overstaying your welcome is also not looked upon kindly—go beyond the dates on your visa, and you may face a fine of at least $2,667 and incarceration.

 Consider a Visa Service